flatcar/flatcar-website/content/faq.md

 ## How does Flatcar Container Linux differ from CoreOS Container Linux?

-It doesn't.
+It doesn't in any significant way.
 Flatcar Container Linux is a drop-in replacement for the EOL'd CoreOS Container Linux.
+Any minor changes you may need to consider are documented in the [migration documentation](https://docs.flatcar-linux.org/os/migrate-from-container-linux/).

-## What will happen with Flatcar Container Linux now that CoreOS Container Linux is discontinuing support?
+## Now that Red Hat has announced that CoreOS Container Linux is reaching end-of-life on May 26th, what are the plans for Flatcar Container Linux?

 CoreOS Container Linux maintenance will be discontinued from May 26th, 2020, and publicly available binaries and images will be un-published September 1st, 2020 (see [CoreOS announcement](https://coreos.com/os/eol/#timeline)).
-Flatcar understands itself as the successor in spirit and will continue following the philosophy pioneered by CoreOS, delivering a fully open source, minimal-footprint, secure by default and always up-to-date Linux distribution for running containers at scale.
+Flatcar Container Linux understands itself as the successor in spirit and will continue following the philosophy pioneered by CoreOS, delivering a fully open source, minimal-footprint, secure by default and always up-to-date Linux distribution for running containers at scale.

-We will continue to actively develop and support Flatcar Container Linux.
+We will continue to actively develop and support Flatcar Container Linux; updating key components such as the Linux kernel, systemd and Docker.
 We will also maintain support for Flatcar Container Linux as a drop-in replacement for CoreOS Container Linux for an extended migration period.

 For users that require it, Kinvolk also offers commercial support subscriptions.
 Please reach out to [hello@kinvolk.io](mailto:hello@kinvolk.io) for more information.